TNR Scenarios: Mom and Kittens

 - Provide the mother cat and kittens with a carrier as a hiding place, food and water, and a litter box placed as far away from the sleeping and eating area as possible.

 - You can decide to foster the kittens for adoption or return them to their original outdoor home as soon as it is safe, or the family is healthy again.
+HOWEVER, if the kittens have been raised indoors for a significant amount of time, as in weeks, we don’t typically recommend returning them and instead recommend providing spay or neuter when they are 8 weeks old and finding them adoptive homes.

 - If you believe the cats’ original environment will never be safe for them, you can potentially find a new outdoor home where they can live.
 Remember: Relocation is an absolute last resort.